omorandi/TiViewShadow/README.md

 The module is licensed under the MIT license.

 TITANIUM 2 SUPPORT: Titanium 2 introduces some breaking layout changes.
 On iOS, now views are clipped to their bounds.
 Since shadows are dropped outside the view bounds, this affects seriously to this module.
-We tried to to avoid this behavior, but in some cases the shadow does not work as expected.
+We tried to avoid this behavior, but in some cases the shadow does not work as expected.
 While we find a solution, consider that in these cases:

 - Using Ti.UI.SIZE in a parent view, could cut the shadows of its children.
 - A view with solid background and with children views can not drop shadow itself (but the children will do)